A Dozen Birthday Party Ideas for Teens and Tweens in NYC

-If you're getting eye rolls just uttering the words "bounce house" to your New York City tween or teen when birthday-party talk comes up, we've found 13 fresh party ideas at venues new and old, all of which are sure to be a hit with the guest of honor and his or her (equally judgmental) friends.
+If you're getting eye rolls just uttering the words "bounce house" to your big kid when birthday-party talk comes up, we've found 12 fresh birthday party ideas for teens and tweens at venues new and old, all of which are sure to be a hit with the guest of honor and their (equally judgmental) friends.
 With party packages this cool, it's a shame to celebrate but once a year.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

-While the new zip line and ropes course doesn't offer formal birthday packages, grabbing a few close friends and heading up into the skyline is probably all the party your tween/teen really needs.
-Get a lesson, strap on a helmet and then tackle rope bridges, wobbly bridges, tight rope walks, ladders, rolling and swinging elements, zip lines, and more – all set into the tree canopy.
-Don't think you can bring a horde of teens to this and let them loose, though.
-Most of the activities require 1:1, adult-kid supervision, so you'll either need to bring more grown-ups, or fewer kids.
+The Bronx Zoo's zip line and ropes course offers a couple of different party packages.
+If you opt to DIY, grabbing a few close friends and heading up into the canopy is probably all the party your tween or teen really needs.
+Get a lesson, strap on a helmet, and then tackle rope bridges, wobbly bridges, tight rope walks, ladders, rolling and swinging elements, zip lines, and more—all nestled in the leaves.
+Pay close attention to the rules and regulations in your planning.
+Everyone will need a waiver, and adult supervision is required.
+Younger kids require adult participation.

 Gaming with friends is a great way to spend a birthday.
 Photo courtesy of Hex